There are things out there, much older and many times smarter than man.

-“When I called you yesterday, I told you to put some vegetables on the plate in that shrine, didn’t I!?”
+“When I called you yesterday, I told you to put out some vegetables on the plate in that shrine, didn’t I?”

-Jan and Daniel looked at me wide-eyed and I could see how Maria’s look changed from one of surprise to one of anger.
+John and Daniel looked up at me with wide eyes, and I could see how Maria’s expression changed from surprise to anger.

-“Alright mister, you better not speak to me like that, especially not in front of the boys.
+“All right, mister, you better not speak to me like that, especially in front of the boys.
 And you better tell me what this is all about!”